jangho721/jangho721.github.io/_pages/about.md

   <li>How can the accuracy of peptide sequence identification based on data from mass spectrometry be improved?</li>
 </ul>

-Previously, I worked as a research intern at **[Construction Systems Laboratory](https://sites.google.com/view/consyslab100/home)**, where my work focused on applying object detection models to identify small- to medium-sized objects that could pose safety risks in indoor construction environments.
+Previously, I worked as a research intern at **[The Construction Systems Laboratory](https://sites.google.com/view/consyslab100/home)**, where my work focused on applying object detection models to identify small- to medium-sized objects that could pose safety risks in indoor construction environments.